 So I went window shopping for some dining table inspiration and ran across this beauty from ZGallerie:

 Yep.
 She’s pretty hefty, right?
 And she costs $1299.
 Womp womp.
-If I spent a thousand bucks on a table, my husband would kill me (we ain’t fancy peoples, y’all.
-We from the South.).
+If I spent a thousand bucks on a table, my husband would kill me (we ain’t fancy peoples, y’all).
 I mean, I totally understand spending that kind of money on furniture, but not my husband.
 Nope.
 He’s the kind of guy who wonders why we need curtains when we have blinds.

 Sadly, I can’t just look at a piece of furniture and figure out how to build it.
 That’s where my friend, Ana White, comes in.
 She’s a genius at doing just that.
 So we put our heads together and came up with a plan to make…